 Animal Ambassadors

 All members of the ambassador animal team are non-releasable.
 They are not capable of surviving in the wild due to a physical injury and/or have a dependence on humans.
-Their role at Wesselman Woods is primarily to assist in teaching the public about their species, biology, ecology, and conservation.
+Their primary role at Wesselman Woods is to assist in teaching the public about their species, biology, ecology, and conservation.

 Sybil - Bald Eagle (Haliaeetus leucocephalus)